Phillip-Miller/Compressor/README.md

 Compressor is a pair of java applications (Compress.java, Decompress.java) that preforms lossless compression/decompression on any ascii file of your choice.
 This program works by using a longest reoccurring substring, which will only provide notable compression at fairly large file sizes.

-Compress was written using a a HashTable class I wrote called <HashTableChain>.
+Compress was written using a a HashTable class I wrote called HashTableChain.

 ## Usage